CougarCS/CougarCS-Docs/.github/ISSUE_TEMPLATE/docs-template-🗒️.md

 # Docs

-[] New doc?
+- [ ] New doc?
-[] typos/quick fix?
+- [ ] typos/quick fix?
-[] Editing old docs?
+- [ ] Editing old docs?

 ## Why/About (If new/editing doc)
-Does this blog add value to CougarCS, students career, or academic journey?
+Does this blog add value to CougarCS, students' careers, or academic journeys?